 No. Name Units Price including

-VAT

-(in Som)
+VAT (in Som)

 1 Storage of trucks containing goods (fee charged per 100 kg of

 goods: units not divisible (i.e. 120 kg = fee charged for 200 kg):

-up to 24 hours
+up to 24 hours 100 kg 7

-each additional day 100 kg 7
+each additional day 100 kg 10

-100 kg 10

-2 Storage of oil products and other goods at rail yard: 0.1% of the value
+2 Storage of oil products and other goods at rail yard: 0.1 per cent of the

-per day of goods
+per day value of goods

 3 Storage of goods delivered by air transport over the CIS from the

 moment of notification:

 first 5 days 1 kg of goods 0.20/day

 from 5 days up to 10 days 1 kg of goods 0.40/day

 over 10 days 1 kg of goods 0.60/day

 4 Parking within the customs control zone:

 first hour 1 place 3

 for each additional hour and for each further day 1 place 5

-43. The representative of the Kyrgyz Republic stated that prior to the date of accession to the WTO, the Government of the Kyrgyz Republic would adopt, through implementing Regulations, the provisions and methodology for the application of the customs processing fees as described in paragraphs 40, 41 and 42 above.
-Those Regulations had entered into force on 19 June 1998.
-He confirmed that all fees and charges for services related to importation or exportation would be operated in conformity with the provisions of Article VIII of the GATT 1994 from the date of accession.
-The Working Party took note of these commitments.
+- 43. The representative of the Kyrgyz Republic stated that prior to the date of accession to the WTO, the Government of the Kyrgyz Republic would adopt, through implementing Regulations, the provisions and methodology for the application of the customs processing fees as described in paragraphs 40, 41 and 42 above.
+He later stated that those Regulations (On Establishment of the Amount of the Fees for Customs Clearance and Certificate of Origin, No. 368 of 1998) had entered into force on 19 June 1998. - 44.
+The representative of the Kyrgyz Republic confirmed that all fees and charges for services related to importation or exportation would be operated in conformity with the provisions of Article VIII of the GATT 1994 from the date of accession.
+The Working Party took note of this commitment.